 You will need to complete a mates application form and return it to us along with a copy of the OYT South Code of Conduct, signed to confirm that you have read and understood it and agree to abide by it.

-You will also need to pay a flat rate sailing donation of £100 (£70 concessions) plus annual membership of £36.
+There is no fee for sailing as a volunteer mate but an annual donation of £100 towards voyage costs would be welcome, plus annual membership of £36.
 If you have already booked on a voyage this year, then this sum will be taken out of your voyage fee in the first year – you won’t have to pay twice.
 If you haven’t paid for a voyage, you can email us to get the details for a bank transfer; or send a cheque (payable to “Ocean Youth Trust South”) to Ocean Youth Trust South, 8 North Meadow, Weevil Lane, Gosport, Hampshire PO12 1BP; or you can pay online here:

 If you are a taxpayer and have completed and returned a Gift Aid form, we can claim the tax back on this and any other donations you make.

 Please note that if you are aged over 65, you would also need to do an ENG1 medical (which can only be carried out by approved MCA doctors) before you can sail as a volunteer watch leader.
 These medicals can cost over £100 (fees can vary).
 We can deduct this from the mates’ fee for experienced or senior volunteers, at the skipper’s discretion.
 New volunteers aged 65+ are encouraged to discuss this issue with us before booking on a training or familiarisation voyage.